cycentum/autostereogram-canvas/README.md

 A softrware for drawing an autostereogram.

 I developed this software ages ago (on my Windows Me, back in my highschool days).
-Recently I accidentally found the old source codes and the compiled binary and, surprizingly, it still works on Windows 10!
+Recently I accidentally found the old source codes and the compiled binary and, surprisingly, it still works on Windows 10!
 So I decided to make them public.

 ## Notes
 - No changes are made from the original version developed more than 10 years ago.